 Genghis Khan and the Making of the Modern World

-Genghis Khan is imagined to be this ruthless, mindless pillager looting the world, but there’s a lot more to the story of how he connected the Asian world to Europe.
+Genghis Khan is imagined to be this ruthless, mindless pillager looting the world, but there’s a lot more to the story of how he connected the Asian world to Europe and this book details an alternate view.

 Museum of Bogd Khan